What is Apache Spark™?

 We performed two benchmark studies.
 The first one, Multi Datacenter Apache Spark and Apache Cassandra benchmark compared the performance and stability of running Spark and Cassandra collocated on the same Data Center (DC), versus running a second DC that is aimed towards analytic jobs with Spark.
 Round 2 was focused on running 1 single DC vs 2 DC of the same price.
-If you are considering using Spark to Sample Data from One Cassandra Cluster and Write to Another, you will find our tutorial helpful.

 Spark Cassandra Connector

 Thanks to the Spark Cassandra Connector, the integration between Spark and Cassandra is seamless allowing for efficient distributed processing.

 Learn a few key lessons about how to get the best out of Cassandra Connector for Spark with the blog by Ben Slater, CPO at Instaclustr on Cassandra Connector for Spark:5 Tips for Success.
 Additionally, our tutorial Instaclustr Spark With SSL Configured Cassandra Cluster will help you determine additional steps that must be taken when submitting jobs to configure the Spark Cassandra connector to use SSL.